Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 HAGS (Hardware-Accelerated GPU Scheduling) is a built-in feature in Windows that aims to make your system more performant in GPU intensive tasks, but it may not produce positive results for every system, so you should test it on your own system to see for yourself.

-## Hibernation

-Hibernation is a feature in Windows that allows you to put your computer to sleep.
-It temporarily saves all of the current memory/RAM onto your disk, in case of power loss.

-Hibernation is disabled by default due to the potential stability issues it can cause, but you can manage it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.

 ## Lanman Workstation (SMB)

 Lanman Workstation (SMB) is a built-in feature in Windows which is used to connect to other computers that are on the same network.
 On Atlas it has been disabled by default to make the system more responsive and less bloated.
 To enable it run the `Enable Lanman Workstation.cmd` file in the `Lanman Workstation (SMB)` folder.